Meyrowitzite

-Meyrowitzite, Ca(UO_{2})(CO_{3})_{2}·5H_{2}O, is a carbonate mineral verified in May of 2018 by the Commission of New Minerals, Nomenclature and Classification of the International Mineralogical Association.
+Meyrowitzite, Ca(UO_{2})(CO_{3})_{2}·5H_{2}O, is a carbonate mineral verified in May 2018 by the Commission of New Minerals, Nomenclature and Classification of the International Mineralogical Association.
 It is an extremely rare mineral, discovered in the Markey mine Utah, U.S.A.
 The mineral is a transparent yellow and has blades up to approximately 0.2 mm in length.
 It is soluble in water or aqueous solutions.
 Meyrowitzite is named in honor of Robert Meyrowitz (1916–2013), an American analytical chemist.
 After serving in WW II, he joined the United States Geological Survey (USGS).
 He was known for developing innovative new methods for analyzing small and difficult to study mineralogical samples along with his formulation of the high-index immersion liquids.

 Occurrence

 Meyrowitzite was discovered underground in the Markey mine, Red Canyon, Suan Juan County, Utah, U.S.A.
 It has not been found in any other location.
 Mineralized channels of meyrowitzite are in the Shinarump Member of the Chinle Formation.
 The Shinarump member is made up of medium-to coarse-grained sandstone, conglomeratic sandstone beds, and thick siltstone lenses.
 Ore minerals were deposited as replacements of wood and other organic materials and as disseminations in the enclosing sandstone.
 Since the closing of the Markey mine, oxidation of primary ores in the humid underground environment has produced a variety of secondary minerals.
 These secondary minerals are primarily sulfates as efflorescent crusts on the surfaces of mine walls.
 It is found on calcite-veined asphaltum in association with gypsum, markeyite, and rozenite.